fhebuterne/MarketPlace/README.md

 ## Build

-MarketPlace use Gradle 7, to build use these commands :
+MarketPlace use Gradle, to build use these commands :
+Use Bash (like git base on Windows) to install dependencies

 ```
-bash ./install-dependency-in-cache.sh
+./install-dependency-in-cache.sh
-sh ./buildtools.sh 1.16.5
-sh ./buildtools.sh 1.17.1 (be careful you need java 16 to execute buildtools for 1.17)
 ./gradlew clean build
 ```